-The New Zealand Rail Plan has been released, and rail is now more integrated into the land transport system to ensure it is planned for, funded, and maintained.
-The Government's vision is for the national rail network to provide a modern transport system in our largest cities, and to enable increasing volumes of freight to be moved off roads and onto rail.
+The New Zealand Rail Plan has been released with the intention that rail will be more integrated into the land transport system to ensure it is planned for, funded, and maintained.
+The previous Government's vision for the national rail network was to provide a modern transport system in our largest cities, and to enable increasing volumes of freight to be moved off roads and onto rail.
 However, over the next three years, investment in Otago and Southland is likely to be limited to maintenance and renewals, with no major improvement works planned.

 The existing network has capacity and can easily handle the current rail freight task, providing a good base for further expansion.
 The MSL is significantly constrained in the section between Wingatui and Dunedin due to Fonterra Mosgiel's use frequency (particularly in the dairy peak from October to May).
-To further increase opportunities for freight on rail, the combined